sammilucia/TrelloX/README.md

 - Toggle showing card numbers on and off by clicking "Numbers: On/Off"

 ### Battery optimisation
-- Switches to low-power on battery at the expense of some responsiveness
+- Switches to power-saving mode on battery (at the expense of some responsiveness)

 ## Planned features